Abolqasem Najm

-Abolghassem Nadjm (Najm ol-Molk) (ابولقاسم نجم), Abolqāsem Najm/Abolqassem Najm (11 May 1892 – October 19, 1983) was an Iranian politician, cabinet minister, and diplomat.
+Abolqasem Najm (ابولقاسم نجم; 11 May 1892 – 19 October 1983), also known as Najm ol-Molk (نجمالملک), was an Iranian politician, cabinet minister, and diplomat.

 Early life and education

 His father was Mirza Mahmoud Shirazi, a merchant, who died when Abolqasem was an infant.
 His mother was the daughter of Iran's first modern physicist and astronomer, Mirza Abdulqaffar Nadjm ol-Molk.
 Abdulqaffar, who taught mathematics and physics at Dar ul-Funun, took Abolqasem under his custody after Abolqasem was orphaned.
 Abolqasem received his basic education from his grandfather and later inherited his grandfather's title of "Nadjm ol-Molk" (star of the nation) after Mirza Abdulqaffar's retirement.
 He studied at the Tehran School of Political Sciences.

 Diplomatic career

 After graduation he entered the service of the Ministry of Foreign Affairs in 1912 as an attaché.
 He was Iran's ambassador to the Third Reich, but was appointed to France upon his own request just prior to the outbreak of the Second World War.

 In 1937, when Nadjm was Iran's ambassador to France, the French journal L'Europe Nouvelle criticized the economic condition of Iran.
 Reza Shah Pahlavi demanded an apology and received one.
 A French columnist reopened the wound one month later by rehearsing the incident under the punning headline "n'y avait pas la de quoi fouetter un Shah".
 This was a parody of the French phrase "there was nothing there with which to beat a cat", (playing on the words "shah" and "chat", which is French for cat) suggesting that the King of Kings had made a fuss about nothing.
 The poor pun was enough to make Reza Shah Pahlavi immediately recall Nadjm to Tehran "for an explanation", and withdraw his promise to lend Iranian art objects to the coming Paris International Exhibition which was planned for May 1937.

 Nadjm later served as Iran's ambassador to Japan, until the relations between the two countries were severed due to Iran's declaration of war to the Axis in April 1943.
 Nadjm was summoned to Tehran and the Japanese delegation were ordered to leave Tehran at the same time.

 He was then appointed as the ambassador to Afghanistan.
 As a neighboring country and a Persian-speaking monarchy, Afghanistan was considered very important and the post of ambassador in Kabul had more significance attached to it than it has had in more modern times.